-Mark One ☑) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d)) OF THE SECURITIES EXCHANGE ACT O For the fiscal year ended December 31, 2016 or TRANSITION REPORT PURSUANT TO SECTION 13 or 1 5(d) OF THE SECURITIES EXCHANGE ACT O For the transition period from to Commission file numbers 001-13251 SLM Corporation gistrant as Specified in Its Charter) D.1 53 2012074 Delaware 52-2013874 (State of Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 300 Continental Drive, Newark, Delaware 19713 (Address of Principal Executive Offices) (Zip Code) (302) 451-0200 ohone Number, Including Area Code) Name of The NAS 6.97% Cumulative Redeemable Name of The NAS Floating Rate Non-Cumulative Name of The NAS ock, par value S.20 per share.
-Exchange on which Listed: DAQ Global Select Market Preferred Stock, Series A, par value S.20 per share Exchange on which Listed: DAQ Global Select Market Preferred Stock, Series B, par value S.20 per share Exchange on which Listed: DAQ Global Select Market Preferred Stock, Series B, par value S.20 per share Exchange on which Listed: DAQ Global Select Market I pursuant to Section 12(g) of the Act: None.
-Indicate b by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\ \ \square$ No $\ \ \square$ by check mark if the registrant is not required to file reports pursuant to Section 13 eriod that the registrant was required to file such reports), and (2) has been subject to such filing • f Regulation S 8-T during the preceding 12 months (or for such shorter period that the registrant v by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation statements incorporated by reference in Part III of this Form 10-K or any amendments. i S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy ent to this Form 10-K. \square by check mark whether the registrant is a large accelerated filer, an accelerated filer, eller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated Lar ge accelerated filer ☑ Accelerated filer □ n-accelerated filer Smaller reporting company (Do o not check if a smaller reporting company) Indicate b y check mark whether the registrant is a shell company (as defined in Rule 12b-2 of th e Exchange Act).
-Yes □ No ☑ The aggre elect Market). gate market value of voting common stock held by non-affiliates of the registrant as o f June 30, 2016 was \$2.6 billion (based on closing sale price of \$6.18 per share as reported for the NASDAQ Global As of Jan uary 31, 2017, there were 429,101,108 shares of common stock outstanding.
-DOCUMENTS IN of the proxy statement relating to the Registrant's 2017 Annual Meeting of Stockhold.
-CORPORATED BY REFERENCE ers are incorporated by reference into Part III of this Annual Report on

-SLM CORPORATION
+(Manle (000)

+(Mark One) $\hfill \Box$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2017

+TRANSITION REPORT PURSUANT TO SECTION 13 or 15(d) OF THE SECURITIES EXCHANGE П

+ACT OF 1934

+For the transition period from

+Commission file numbers 001-13251

+(Exact Name of Registrant as Specified in Its Charter)

+(State of Other Jurisdiction of Incorporation or Organization)

+52-2013874 (I.R.S.
+Employer Identification No.) 19713

+(Zip Code)

+300 Continental Drive, Newark, Delaware

+(Address of Principal Executive Offices)

+(302) 451-0200 (Registrant's Telephone Number, Including Area Code)

+(Registrant's Telephone Number, Including Area Code)

+Securities registered pursuant to Section 12(b) of the Act

+Common Stock, par value \$.20 per share.

+Name of Exchange on which Listed:

+The NASDAQ Global Select Market

+ate Non-Cumulative Preferred Stock, Series B, par value \$.20 per share

+Name of Exchange on which Listed:

+The NASDAQ Global Select Market

+Securities registered pursuant to Section 12(g) of the Act:

+None.

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes \square No \square Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square company" in Rule 12b-2 of the Exchange Act.
+(Check one)

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, a cacelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth

+Accelerated filer Large accelerated filer Smaller reporting company $\ \square$ Non-accelerated filer (Do not check if a smaller reporting company)

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \square

+The aggregate market value of voting common stock held by non-affiliates of the registrant as of June 30, 2017 was \$4.9 billion (based on closing sale price of \$11.50 per share as reported for the NASDAQ Global Select Market).

+As of January 31, 2018, there were 433,549,312 shares of common stock outstanding.

+DOCUMENTS INCORPORATED BY REFERENCE

+Portions of the proxy statement relating to the Registrant's 2018 Annual Meeting of Stockholders are incorporated by reference into Part III of this Annual Report on